-Our pick for the Best Travel Credit Card in December 2018 is the Chase Sapphire Preferred® Card, which was also named the Best Travel Credit Card by MONEY® Magazine, 2016 and 2017.
+Our pick for the Best Travel Credit Card in Febuary 2019 is the Chase Sapphire Preferred® Card, which was also named the Best Travel Credit Card by MONEY® Magazine, 2016 and 2017.

 In the following, we will discuss why the previous best travel credit card, the Chase Sapphire Reserve® Card, gave way to the Preferred Card, thus mentioning its benefits.